XanderID/WhaleAlert/README.md

 - Can Auto detect Economys Plugin
 - Customable Minimum
 - Customable Broadcast Message

-# To-Do
-- Broadcast to Discord
+- Broadcast to Discord can Embeds or Not

 # Config